FAQs

 GYROTONIC®

-What is the difference between Pilates and this method?
+What is the difference between GYROTONIC® and Pilates?

-Pilates and GYROTONIC® exercises are each complete systems of mind-body movement.
-Both use equipment and mat or stool exercises, however the Gyrotonic® method is three-dimensional and circular while Pilates is linear in nature.
-With similar benefits also derived from swimming, dance, tai chi and yoga, Gyrotonic® exercises strengthen the body’s core muscles from the inside out.
+GYROTONIC® and Pilates exercises are each complete systems of mind-body movement.
+Both use equipment and mat or stool exercises, however the Gyrotonic® method is three-dimensional and circular while Pilates is linear.
+With similar benefits also derived from swimming, dance, yoga, and tai chi, Gyrotonic® exercises strengthen the body’s core muscles from the inside out.
 The Gyrotonic® method develops increased functional strength and flexibility, while developing coordination, neuromuscular control, and a re-shaping of the entire body.

-Can you do this if you are totally out of shape?
+Can you do GYROTONIC® if you feel you are out of shape?

-We recommend 2-3 workouts per week.
-However, that could mean coming in to the studio twice a week and then doing a home workout program once a week on your own.
-What is important is that you participate in the activity a few times per week so your body has a chance to assimilate the new information you are giving it.
-Doing anything once a week gives your body six days to forget what it has learned, leading to a slower rate of progress.
+We recommend 2-3 GYROTONIC® workouts per week.
+That could mean coming to the studio once per week and then doing a home Gyrotonic® program once per week on your own.
+It is important to engage in the activity every 2-3 days so your body can assimilate the new movement patterns.

 Are your teachers certified?